connorrothschild/v3/content/posts/flat-data-r.md

 **Using R in a Flat Data pipeline is as simple as installing the necessary packages and then sourcing your R cleaning script from a postprocessing TypeScript file.** Let's explore how that works.

 We'll be grabbing data from the [Mapping Police Violence](https://mappingpoliceviolence.org/) homepage, tidying it up, and then republishing it.
 (This cleaned data is the source for my [visualization](https://connorrothschild.github.io/police-killings/) on police violence.)
-The final data output looks like this:
+Here's a sample of the final data output:

-<iframe src="https://flatgithub.com/connorrothschild/flat-demo-r-processing?filename=output.csv&sha=61df289b127a70513b334d686de65ed79ce48a96" style="height: 90vh;" width="100%"></iframe>
+<iframe src="https://flatgithub.com/connorrothschild/flat-demo-r-processing?filename=sample.csv&sha=585d7221d2712494195dea616bac68dc864025b1" loading="lazy" style="height: 90vh;" width="100%"></iframe>

 ### 01. Setup `flat.yml`